loadmill/loadmill-node/README.md

             additionalDescription: "description to add", // added at the end of of each test suite
             labels: ["label1", "label2"], // run suites that have flows assigned to specific label/s
             pool: "some-pool-name", // Execute tests from a dedicated agent's pool (when using private agent)
             parallel: 2 , // Set the concurrency amount of a running test suites in a test plan.
-Max concurrency is 10 }
+Max concurrency is 10
+            tags: ["tag1", "another tags"], // Set of strings attached to the plan run and later can be query by }
     },
     { "parameterKey": "overrided value" } //optional